What is a Pediatric Dentist?

-If a cavity goes untreated and is not filled, decay passes through the dentin and enters the pulp, the soft, innermost part of a tooth containing nerves and blood vessels.
+If a cavity goes untreated and is not filled, blight passes through the dentin and enters the pulp, the soft, innermost part of a tooth containing nerves and blood vessels.
 For this we perform a pulpotomy.
-The decay and pulp tissue are removed, the pulp chamber is filled with a special material and a stainless steel crown is cemented over the entire tooth to prevent breakage.
+The decay and pulp tissue are removed, the pulp chamber is filled with a special dental material and a stainless steel crown is cemented over the entire tooth to prevent dental breakage.

 Extraction and Space Maintainer

-- Brush twice a day
+- Kids should brush twice a day

-- Floss once a day
+- Children should floss once a day

-- Baby Teeth Cleaning
+- Baby Tooth Cleaning

-Healthy baby teeth, although eventually replaced, are a pivotal step in the development and growth of a child’s permanent teeth.
-An important first step towards a healthy child’s mouth, a child’s first tooth may erupt as early as in a few months.
-It is crucial to clean your baby’s gums and newly erupted teeth after meals, bottles, and medicine use, using a soft washcloth.
-Please replace toothbrushes every three months and check with your dentist about when and what toothpastes are appropriate for your child prior to use.
+Healthy baby teeth, although eventually replaced, are a pivotal step in the dental development and growth of a child’s permanent teeth and an important first step towards a great oral health.
+A kids first tooth may erupt as early as in a few months.
+It is crucial to clean your baby’s gums and any newly erupted tooth after meals, bottles, and medicine use, using a soft washcloth.
+Please replace toothbrushes every three months and check first with our dental staff or dentists about when and what toothpastes are age appropriate for your children prior to use.

 Combining a unique kid-friendly atmosphere with the rare qualifications of true pediatric-trained professionals.
 Come experience a level of care that makes a difference!